ubccr/ccr-examples/slurm/2_ApplicationSpecific/VASP-GPU-podman/README.md

 To build VASP with nvidia GPU support takes about 45 minutes on a debug node.

-Get an interactive job on a dbug node
+Get an interactive job on a debug node
 This example allcates a GPU to the job, but all tests are curenlty commented due to issues with useing nvidia GPUs with "podman build"